niuers/Distributed-System-Design-Review/Approach System Design Questions.md

 # General Advices:
 1. Interviewee should drive the conversation and move forward
-3. We should always know about the trade offs.
+3. We should always know about the trade offs of our options.

 # Step 1: Outline use cases, constraints, and assumptions
 1. Gather requirements and scope the problem.
 Ask questions to clarify use cases and constraints.
 Discuss assumptions.